Theobragstad/listable/README.md

 - Keep track of your lists with built-in edit and create times
 - Clean, appealing, intuitive, fast, and detail-oriented UI to help users be more productive
 - And many more!

+## **How to run**:
+- Make sure you have Docker Desktop downloaded
+- Clone or download this repository
+- Navigate to the project folder in the terminal
+- Run 'docker compose up' in the terminal
+- Go to localhost:3000 on a browser to begin!